uohziyoam/The-Quest-of-Legeneds/DESIGN.md

 **num** = Level of modification/creation: 1 is few lines or few methods, 2 is about half changed, 3 is almost or completely changed

-- (P+PY1) Board.java - A class that encapsulates cells in a rectangle grid
+- (P+PY1) Board.java - A class that encapsulates cells in a rectangle grid; (For this class, instead of continuing using the String as a marker in the pervious assignment, we choose to create a Mark class to make it more flexible to deal with more modifications.)
 - (P+JP1) Cell.java - A class that encapsulates some object known as occupier
 - (P+P1) Mark.java - A class represents a mark String
 - (P+PY1) Hero.java - A creature and a template for hero object defining essential attributes that a hero subclass object must have